bigyihsuan/golflang/draft.md

 - [ ] arithmetic (prefer float): `+`, `-`, `*`, `/`, `%`, `**` (exp), `_` (unary negation)
 - [ ] bitwise (int only): `<<`, `l>>` (logical), `a>>` (arithmetic), `&`, `|`, `^` (bitwise not)
 - [ ] logical: `and`, `or`, `not`

+# spec

+## general

+- all exprs are functions and not immediately executed

+## statements

+- statements are immediately executed

+## functions

+- functions dequeue values from the queue until they have enough values for their arguments

+## literals

+- literals are *functions* that push that value onto the queue
+- they are not evaluated fully: aliases within (`[a,b,c,1,2,3]` where `a,b,c` are aliases) are not resolved until the value is dequeued

+## aliases and scopes

+- scopes contain aliases
+- aliases have a name and some value (which can be an ident or function)
+- everything is contained in one parent scope
+- making a lambda creates new scopes
+- aliases are scoped
+- new aliases are defined in the current, innermost scope
+- values of aliases may be retrieved from any outer scope
+- scopes are created when a function is run. they are destroyed when the function exits